 Better yet – consider hosting a watch party, and invite your friends and family members over to watch a documentary with you!
 Here’s a list of 10 ‘Must Watch’ Documentaries compiled by PBS.

 Learn about other cultures by cooking an ethnic meal together.
 Have your children help select the meal, purchase groceries and research how to authentically eat the meal as if you were enjoying it in its native country.

 My recommendation: AllRecipes.com has a great variety of ethnic meals from countries near and far along with tips from people who have made them.

-Crystal is the content manager for Adoption.com.
+Crystal is a former content manager for Adoption.com.
 In her free time, she enjoys honing her outdoor photography skills, going on hikes, and hanging out with her husband.

 Want to contact an adoption professional?